boldleadsdevelopment/lockdown/README.md

     - You are responsible for your own actions.
   * Is this software related to Fail2Ban, IP Set, IP Tables or X?
     - Only insofar as it uses them.
+  * Does this software alter Fail2Ban, IP Set, IP Tables or X?
+    - No.
   * Will using this suite of software cure my DDOS problem?
     - It will most certainly help.
 Of course, it does not actually perform rate limiting itself.
 However, if you have rate limiting configured and this is running on an Nginx server, then IPs that Nginx blocks for exceeding the limit will be added to the Fail2Ban IP set if those blocks are logged.
   * Will this software stop hackers?